Cray-HPE/canu/README.md

 ## [1.6.20]

+- Remove Control Plane ACL for CSM 1.2 previousl missed.

+## [1.6.20]

 - Change UAN port config to be a trunk port on mellanox (prevously hybrid port).

 ## [1.6.19]

-- Remove Control Plane ACL for CSM 1.3
+- Remove Control Plane ACL for CSM 1.3.

 ## [1.6.18]